 Overall, the Nautilus E616 has a lot to offer for the under $1000 price range.
 It has a lot of workout variety and a low step-up height, making it a good choice when ceiling height is a concern.

 I’d like to see a better warranty on this machine, but it’s not awful for this price range.
-The E616 is highly rated by users.
+All in all, a solid choice.
+See full review.

 NordicTrack SpaceSaver SE7i